Skip to content

 }

 Drop <BlacDevtoolsUi /> anywhere in your tree.
-It renders a floating overlay that you toggle with Alt+D (or by dispatching a blac-devtools-toggle custom event).
+It renders a draggable floating overlay that you toggle with Alt+D (or by dispatching a blac-devtools-toggle custom event).

 Install the BlaC Chrome Extension from the Chrome Web Store (or build from apps/devtools-extension/).
 Once installed, a BlaC tab appears in Chrome DevTools alongside Elements, Console, etc.